irskep/raynim/Readme.md

 # Usage

 You need to pass `-d:glfwJustCdecl -d:raynimCompile` to `nim c` on all platforms.
+The first symbol lets us import `glfw` without creating duplicate symbomls.
+The second is a workaround for Nim IDE support falling down on nimterop imports.
+(Without the flag, it loads all the declarations from cached nimterop output instead of the actual header.)

 You also need to link raylib somehow.